Non-discrimination on the Basis of Disability (Policy 1075)

-The Vice President for University Affairs and Chief of Staff, in conjunction with the Director of Architectural and Engineering Services, the Executive Director of Facilities Operations and Maintenance, and the Executive Director of Capital Planning and Space Management, is responsible for:
+The Chief Financial and Operating Officer and Vice President for Finance and Operations, in conjunction with the Director of Architectural and Engineering Services, the Executive Director of Facilities Operations and Maintenance, and the Executive Director of Capital Planning and Space Management, is responsible for:

 a.
 Identification of and implementation of accessibility in new construction and in projects that require alterations or modification to facilities and grounds.

 b.
 Proactive maintenance of accessible grounds and facility features and equipment in accordance with University Policy 9280 (Capital Projects and Space Management) and University Policy 9070 (Facilities Operations and Maintenance Work Order Requests) and related maintenance procedures.

 c.
 Snow removal prioritizing accessible paths and building entrances.